 Master of Arts in Teaching Students

 If you are a MAT student, you are encouraged to examine the Missouri course requirements or competencies for your intended subject area.
 You should meet with an advisor to determine if any additional undergraduate content coursework is necessary.
-The education requirements for secondary and middle school MAT students are similar; however, middle school certification requires fewer content credit hours but four additional education courses.
+The education requirements for secondary and middle school MAT students are similar; however, middle school certification requires fewer content credit hours but two additional education courses.
 To expedite certification, you should select a content area that closely aligns with your undergraduate major.

 What Can I Do With Secondary Certification from Lindenwood University?

 When you complete your degree in secondary education from Lindenwood University, you are a certified teacher ready to teach grades 9-12 in the classroom.
 The Occupational Outlook Handbook at the Bureau of Labor Statistics is an excellent resource for you as you plan your career, whether it be staying with your secondary certification or pursuing other certifications enabling you to teach other grade levels or subjects.